 This course analyzes institutionalized racism and proposes a series of frameworks from within Christian Education for engaging and dismantling racism, and for supporting intercultural congregational learning.
-Here is a print version of last year’s syllabus but you should make sure to sign into MyLutherNet for current materials as they become available.
+Here is a print version of the syllabus but you should make sure to sign into MyLutherNet for current materials as they become available.
 There are also additional resources for the course available online.

 This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.